paulgavrikov/visualkeras/README.md

 _Note: Scaled models may hide the true complexity of a layer, but are visually more appealing._

 ## Planned features
-* Switch to pycairo
 * Translucent layers
-* Layer and Group labels
-* Special view for Fully Connected Neural Networks
+* Graph view for dense networks